-With the interest rates on investments in banks going down, peer to peer lending is a very good option to earn a good return on investments even after adjusting inflation.
+With the interest rates on investments in banks going down, peer-to-peer lending is a very good option to earn a good return on investments even after adjusting for inflation.

-For borrowers, seeking loans from banks or other financial institutions is a cumbersome process.
+For borrowers, seeking loans from banks or other financial institutions is cumbersome.
 Also, these are available at a higher interest rate, which may not be feasible for some borrowers.
 Investors who have extra money to spare even after making investments in other financial instruments or want to earn higher returns can explore the P2P lending platform.
-They can lend their money to the borrowers at attractive interest rates, which are mutually beneficial to both parties.
-These days, there are several peer to peer lending sites (including LenDenClub) which are bridging the gap between online money lenders and borrowers.
+They can lend their money to the borrowers at attractive interest rates, which are mutually beneficial.
+These days, there are several peer-to-peer lending sites (including LenDenClub) that are bridging the gap between online money lenders and borrowers.

 Your financial needs in the 20s and 30s would be far different from when you are in the 40s and 50s.
-The investment needs a change based on your age, income, occupation and financial goals.
-In the 20s, your risk appetite is very high, so try to invest in high-risk, high return instruments such as equity.
+The investment needs a change based on your age, income, occupation, and financial goals.
+In the 20s, your risk appetite is very high, so try to invest in high-risk, high-return instruments such as equity.
 Towards 50s, you may be thinking about retirement savings, so it would be good to invest in low-risk or traditional instruments such as bank FDs or NSCs.
-So, it is advisable that you evaluate your investment needs at regular intervals.
-Considering these tips while taking financial decisions will help you to constantly grow your investments and maximize your wealth.
+So, you should evaluate your investment needs at regular intervals.
+Considering these tips while making financial decisions will help you to grow your investments and maximise your wealth constantly.